Naoko Takeuchi: 1998–2009

 Following the loss of seven pages of Takeuchi's PQ Angels manuscript, Osano departed Kodansha and the plans for the Materials Collection were canceled.
 Takeuchi departed Kodansha for Shueisha.

-On August 13, 1998, Takeuchi made her first appearance in the United States at the San Diego Comic-Con International convention for three days.
+On August 13, 1998, Takeuchi made her first appearance in the United States at San Diego Comic-Con for three days.
 That same year, she published the first Sailor Moon artbook since her departure from Kodansha, Sailor Moon Infinity Collection Art Book with limited releases.

 While working on her short comic strip Princess Naoko Takeuchi Back-to-Work Punch!!, Takeuchi met Yoshihiro Togashi at a Weekly Shōnen Jump meeting hosted by Kazushi Hagiwara, and had a meeting arranged between them by voice actress Megumi Ogata.
 She collaborated with Togashi as an assistant (doing screentone) and as a manager on volume 1 of Hunter × Hunter.
 However, the work and the demands proved more than she had expected, and as a result, Takeuchi left Shueisha.

 Around this time, Takeuchi conceived the idea for a one-shot called Toki☆Meka, which eventually turned into Toki☆Meca.
 Togashi had a similar idea at the same time as her, but never fully brought it to fruition.
 He helped somewhat with Toki☆Meka at this point in developing the idea by drawing some concept sketches, which Takeuchi showed in Toki☆Meca volume 1.

 Togashi and Takeuchi married in 1999.
 From this marriage, the couple have two children: a son, born in January 2001, and a daughter, born in 2009.

 After Kodansha's rights to Sailor Moon expired, Takeuchi returned to the publisher in 1999 to develop and publish the Materials Collection.
 She also began serializing Love Witch, but it was cancelled.
 Takeuchi started to work on the reprints of Sailor Moon and Sailor V, and published Toki☆Meca in Nakayoshi.

 In 2003, Takeuchi became heavily involved in producing Pretty Guardian Sailor Moon, a tokusatsu television series based on Sailor Moon, as she had an interest in learning more about the anime industry.
 This culminated in the creation of Pretty Guardian Sailor Moon.
 The series displays a plot that is heavily reliant on the manga and also explores many themes that the manga was unable to explore.
 She showed up at the official conference with a fist up, meaning "good luck", in Act Zero.

 After the production of Pretty Guardian Sailor Moon ended in 2004, Takeuchi continued to work on Toki☆Meca.
 During the manga's serialization, Osano returned as her editor.
 Takeuchi also worked more closely with managing PNP and gave talks to college students.
 At the same time, she wrote a children's book titled Oboo-nu- to Chiboo-nu- as a birthday present to her son.
 (Togashi provided illustrations for the book; Takeuchi made mention of this in the back of the first volume of Toki☆Meca.)
 She still works on the website, updating it about once a month with new flash animations or profiles.